Edisto Island during the American Civil War: Uprising and reprisal

 On January 20, 1862, a group of African Americans collected arms and fired upon Confederate pickets near Watt's Cut.
 Evans ordered Colonel Peter F. Stevens to take 100 infantry and a company of cavalry to put down the uprising and destroy supplies on Edisto, and Stevens' operation started on the 22nd.
 Stevens led the Holcombe Legion (also led by Albert Creswell Garlington and William Pinkney Shingler) with 120 infantry and 65 cavalry to make an attack on the contrabands.
 On January 22, Stevens crossed the Dawho River and arrived at Edisto.
 Stevens learned that a group of African Americans had recently attacked a local plantation, and searched for them, eventually going to Point of Pines on Edisto Island across from Seabrook Island.
-Stevens arrived and captured a some African Americans.
+Stevens arrived and captured some African Americans.
 About four former slaves were killed or wounded, including women and elderly individuals, and about 14 were captured, also including women and elderly.
 However, residents of the camp who were staying in the area had been given an alarm and many fled before the Confederates arrived.
 On January 23, Union Navy Lieutenant Alexander C. Rhind reported that in response to the attack, he had collected 100 to 150 refugees he found at Point of Pines and ordered the Crusader to shell houses along the river which were reported to house rebel troops.
 Since that time, he reported that contrabands had been coming in constantly, and were also settling on Botany Bay Island, one of Edisto Island's barrier islands.
 By February 3, Treasury Agent Edward L. Pierce estimated the camps numbered 2,300, while on February 10, Du Pont estimated eight to ten thousand, and the risk of famine and disease was increasingly apparent.